GeoscienceAustralia/hiperseis/seismic/gps_corrections/README.md

 The clock correction is a semi-automated tool that facilitates easy fitting of piecewise linear functions to the clock error data, and exporting of the fitted functions to file.

+## Clock correction procedure

+The follow steps outline the overall procedure for generating clock corrections for the "low hanging fruit", i.e. cases where there is an obvious clock drift or jump.

+1. Run relative TT residual analysis using script `relative_tt_residuals_plotter.py` on select stations or entire networks.
+1. Survey the relative TT residual plots to identify candidate clock drift time intervals on a per-station basis.
+1. For each station's candidate time interval, run cross-correlation `correlator.py` on the target station with respect to a carefully selected reference station over a time range that encompasses the suspected clock drift time interval.
+   * Selection of the reference station requires user judgement and cross-referencing against maps and station deployment dates, followed by some trial and error.
+   * You need to make sure the cross-correlation time interval includes substantiall time buffers before and after the suspected clock drift interval, to make sure the [RCF](#Cross-correlation) is sufficiently sharp.
+   * As a rule of thumb, make sure the time buffers are at least as long as the drift time interval.
+1. Visualize the cross-correlation result using `xcorr_station_clock_analysis.py` to determine if any clock drift is adequately resolved to proceed to next phase.
+   * We want to see a clear clock drift signal with sufficiently low noise that a regression curve could be fitted to the drift signal.
+   * If drift is not well resolved, try tweaking the cross-correlation parameters (such as frequency range) to try to improve the result.
+As a starting point, the frequency range 0.3-1.0 Hz is recommended.
+1. Using the best available cross-correlation result, load it into the interactive ipython notebook script `generateStationClockCorrections.ipynb` to generate the final clock correction estimates.
+There are two stages of manual tuning required in this script:
+   1. Tune the DBSCAN clustering parameters to achieve clean clustering of the time intervals with different characteristics.
+Inline visualizations in the notebook can be used to assess the quality of clustering.
+   1. Tune the order of spline regressions to ensure smooth, well fitting curve fit to each cluster.
+Inline visualizations in the notebook can be used to assess the quality of curve fit.
+   1. Once the above tuning steps are achieved, run the remaining cells in the notebook to export the clock correction results.

+Details on the tools to achieve these steps are provided below.

 ## Relative TT residual analysis